 Furthermore the gradual rise of curved TVs is based on testing that found they offered a more immersive experience.
 We’ll benefit from that on our curved phones while critics who cite the reduced viewing angles curves bring to TVs for large get togethers have no leg to stand on when it comes to phones.

-SEE ALSO: 10 best phones you can buy
+SEE ALSO: best budget phones you can buy

 #4.
 They can improve call quality